User Stories in Scrum: The All-You-Need-to-Know Guide

 In addition, the so-called INVEST criteria’ help you to create a convincing user story:

 Independent: A user story should be independent of other user stories.
-That means: The implementation of a story must not require that another story has been implemented beforehand.
-This has the advantage that you can freely prioritize user stories at any time or remove them from the backlog.
+This means that the implementation of a story must not presuppose that another story has been implemented beforehand.
+This has the advantage that you can freely prioritize user stories or remove them from the backlog at any time.

 Let’s take another look at the bicycle example.
 Let’s say you decided to install a small roof over the saddle of the bicycle instead of a rain cape, so that the customer doesn’t get wet anymore.
 So that would be a user story.
 But now you realize that in order to install a roof, you first have to develop a more stable saddle to which the roof can be attached.
 That would be a different user story.
 Both stories build on each other.
 This is exactly what you should avoid.